Twin Cities, Gemini

 “You just said you were going to talk!”
 Another thud.
 “A minute ago!”
 Thud.
 “So why!”
 Thud, thud, thud.
 “Are you so damned quiet?”
 There was a monstrous roar.
 “Talk, dammit!”

-Whistling, Cadence watched as a man was sent flying through the casino hall and sent crashing into a billiard table.
-The cue balls lined up on its surface exploded upwards and ricocheted off of nearby poker and roulette stations which sent black and white poker chips clattering onto the waxed floor.
+Whistling, Cadence watched as a man was sent flying through the casino hall and crashing into a billiard table.
+The cue balls lined up on the table’s surface exploded upwards and ricocheted off of nearby poker and roulette stations which sent black and white poker chips clattering onto the waxed floor.

 The man who was now draped across the billiard table let out a croak as if in agreement with her thought.